Severe Thunderstorm

 of their feet.

-Stay away from tall things like trees, towers, fences, telephone lines,
+away from tall things like trees, towers, fences,

 point in an area.

-Stay away from metal things that lightning may strike, such as umbrellas,
+away from metal things that lightning may strike,

 baseball bats, fishing rods, camping equipment, and bicycles.
 Lightning